Frequently asked questions

 Plaques

-In the past, we’ve had clients participate in the Buildings Without Barriers challenge, which recognized RHFAC participants with several categories – awards included Commitment, Most Improved, Innovation, and Accessible Builder.
+In the past, we’ve had clients participate in the Buildings Without Barriers challenge, which recognized RHFAC participants with several categories – awards include Commitment, Most Improved, Innovation, and Accessible Builder.

 Ready to proceed?